 Workshops & Expert group meetings

 The Committee on Hunting Methods has organised much of its work through the convening of international Workshops and Expert Group meetings.
 These meetings have over the years successfully developed into arenas where hunters, managers and scientists can meet and openly discuss issues of common concern.
 The meetings have all generated recommendations related to their terms of reference.
-Reports may be found here.
+Read the Reports here.

 Expert Group Meetings